 How will all other individuals who perform unique and specialized roles be evaluated?

-CDE’s initial thoughts and high level guidance for districts regarding how to evaluate individuals serving in a dual or specialized role for the 2013-14 school year can be accessed here.
+CDE has created high level guidance for districts regarding how to evaluate individuals serving in a dual or specialized role.
 This is not a fully comprehensive document but, rather, offers ideas and points of consideration for districts as they identify and implement the tenets of S.B.
 10-191.
 This guidance may be revised as we learn more about what works best for districts.

 School Districts and Accountability for Implementing a New Evaluation System

 How will districts be held accountable for implementation of local evaluation systems?